 There’s a trail for everyone at KL’s Bukit Dinding in Taman Setiawangsa: a tarmac and cemented road for joggers, a wide forest trail for downhill bikers and a leafy narrow trail for hikers.
-I recently went on a walk that got a taste of all three.
+I recently went on a walk that gave me a taste of all three.

 If you’ve ever driven on the MRR2 between Ampang Jaya and Melawati you may have noticed a single island of green rising from between a sea of high rise apartments and condo buildings.
 At its apex is are two communication towers.
 That would be Bukit Dinding, though it is sometimes mistakenly referred to as Bukit Setiawangsa.
 A former coffee plantation turned rubber estate some trees continue to be tapped today, though much of the hill is secondary forest.